[email protected]

 Seasonal campaigns are ones we see frequently during the holidays at certain times of the year.
 Depending on the store, seasonal campaigns can also be times like “back to school” or sales that occur regularly every year that most customers are aware of.

 Holiday sales are a huge moneymaker for retailers all over the globe.
-In fact, holiday sales account for 20% of all retail sales (according to the National Retail Federation).
-Seasonal campaigns strive to maximize the holiday season and other special occasions in order to drive sales.
+Holiday sales account for 20% of all retail sales (according to the National Retail Federation).
+Seasonal campaigns strive to maximize the holiday season and other special occasions to drive sales.
 It’s an effective type of email marketing that isn’t going away.

 In Conclusion

-Email marketing is a huge and vital part of your business’s marketing strategy.
-If you neglect to put any time or effort into an email marketing campaign you will be missing out on the business opportunity and an automated way of communicating and achieving results.
+Email marketing is a vast and vital part of your business’s marketing strategy.
+Suppose you neglect to put time or effort into an email marketing campaign.
+In that case, you will miss the business opportunity and an automated way of communicating and achieving results.

 There are many tools to assist you in your email marketing efforts.
-And it’s important to use the tools that are at your disposal in order to stay organized as your email list grows.
-We hope that these email marketing campaigns examples have helped you to tap into this easy and affordable online marketing process that will surely generate results.
+And it’s essential to use the tools at your disposal to stay organized as your email list grows.
+We hope these email marketing campaign examples have helped you tap into this easy and affordable online marketing process that will indeed generate results.
 Failing to do so will only prove to be a silly loss your business could have otherwise avoided.

 Liz Roncevic